John-Nagle/rend3-issue570/NOTES.md

 ## 2024-10-14

-Fix all other compile errors from WGPU change.
+Fix all other compile errors from Winit changes.
+[DONE]

+## 2024-10-16

+Completed fixing Winit problems, with event loop disabled.
+Time to do the above changes to Rend3.